compat-project/QCG-PilotJob/docs/overview.rst

 job and report resources usage.
 In order to manage the resources and jobs the system takes into account both resources availability and mutual dependencies between jobs.
-Two interfaces are defined to communicate with the system: file-based and network-based.
+Two interfaces are defined to communicate with the system: file-based (batch mode) and API based.
 The former one is dedicated and more convenient for a static scenarios when a number of jobs is known in advance to the QCG-PilotJob Manager start.
-The network interface is more general and flexible as it allows to dynamically send new requests and track execution of previously submitted jobs during the run-time.
+The API based interface is more general and flexible as it allows to dynamically send new requests and track execution of previously submitted jobs during the run-time.